VinceUB/IPA-Typer/src/main/resources/READMEs/README.md

 4. Change the text after that to your font's name.
 5. If you want to use a TTF file, put the file in the `fonts` folder, and change the text to the filename

+### I'm not comfortable using your default input, how do I switch to X-SAMPA?

+In the menu bar, there is an input section.
+There is the option for X-SAMPA there

+### The auto-submit isn't submitting

+Press space.
+Otherwise, see "X isn't working, how do I fix it?"

 ### X isn't working, how do I fix it?

 If a button isn't responding, or something, try restarting the program.
 If it fixes itself, it's probably nothing